Wild Macro | Natural History Fine Art Photography by Timothy Boomer

 Waxcap (Hygrocybe sp.)

 After spending about an hour photographing this tiny waxcap mushroom from the side, I was about to pack up my gear and move on.
 Then I figured I should get a quick shot of the gills just to help with identification.
-My cell phone was not able to resolve any useful details, so I set up my main camera from a very low position and angled it upward.
+My cell phone was not able to resolve any useful details, so I set up my Nikon D810 from a very low position and angled it upward.
 And I'm so thankful I did because THIS shot is much more interesting.

 I placed a flash below the mushroom to illuminate its gills, and a large diffuser overhead to soften the dappled sunlight filtering through the forest canopy.
 I then combined 64 exposures at lifesize magnification to create the final image.
 Alas, I still don't have a definite species ID, but I do have a photo that really makes me smile.